Kadanganeri

 Kadanganeri is a village located at Alangulam Taluk in Tenkasi district of Tamil Nadu, India.
 Kadanganeri is a Village Panchayat comes under Alangulam block.

 Weather

 Population

 Overall Population is 8250, in this Male is 4092 & Female is 4158 and total households residing are 2224.

 Education

 Literacy rate in Kadanganeri is good.

 Schools

 The village has one primary school, which is named as "Saraswathi Vidhyalaya School" and two Anganwadies for child.
 Then one Higher Secondary School is placed near to this village named as "Grama Committee Higher Secondary School".

-Colleges

-The village has no colleges.
-But there is "CSI Jayaraj Annapackiam College for Arts and Science" near to this, it is 10 km away from this village.
-Other than this college, few colleges are chosen by our village students, they are listed below: